thebigjc/wordle-solver/README.md

 What isn't clear is when to guess a word that adds information that can't be the right answer, or guessing a word that could be the right answer but adds less information.
 That remains an open proble IMHO that I'd love some thoughts on.

+## Data

+legal.txt - all the legal words extracted from the wordle web app words.txt - all the guessable words extracted from the wordle web app

+## How to run it

+copy words.txt to words2.txt

+`cargo run --release`